redis/ioredis/README.md

 return value isn't a number, ioredis will stop trying reconnecting and the connection will be lost forever if user don't call `redis.connect()` manually.

+## Connection Events
+Redis instance will emit some events about the state of the connection to the Redis server.

+### "connect"
+client will emit `connect` when the socket to the Redis server emitting `connect`.

+### "ready"
+client will emit `ready` once a connection is established to the Redis server and the server reports that it is ready to receive commands.
+Commands issued before the ready event are queued if `enableOfflineQueue` is `true`, then replayed just before this event is emitted.
+If `enableOfflineQueue` is `false`, `ready` will be emitted immediately right after `connect` event.

+### "end"
+client will emit `end` when an established Redis server connection has closed.

 ## Offline Queue
 When a command can't be processed by Redis(e.g. the connection hasn't been established or Redis is loading data from disk), by default it's added to the offline queue and will be